lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 perform.
 If you have two or more minions with mandatory actions, they may be done in the order you choose.
 A minion with a mandatory action to perform cannot perform any other action.
-If a single minion has two or more different mandatory actions, then he is "stuck" and cannot take any action (this doesn't prevent your other minions from taking non-mandatory actions, however).
+If a single minion has two or more different mandatory actions, or cannot take a mandatory action for whatever reason, then he is "stuck" and cannot take any action (this doesn't prevent your other minions from taking non-mandatory actions, however).

 ### 6.1.
 Types of Actions